-- Many Economic and Market Factors Will Impact the Value of the Notes-The value of the Notes will be affected by a number of economic and market factors that interact in complex and unpredictable ways and that may either offset or magnify each other, including: - o the level of the Index, the Index Components and the assets underlying the Index Components; - o the volatility of the Index or any of the Index Components; - the time to maturity of the Notes; - o the dividend rate on the Index Components and any equity securities held in the portfolios of such Index Components; - o interest and yield rates in the market generally; - o a variety of economic, financial, political, regulatory or judicial events; - o supply and demand for the Notes; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings. - Tax Treatment-As discussed further below under "Tax Considerations" and in the accompanying prospectus supplement, if you are a U.S. individual or taxable entity, you should be required to accrue interest on a current basis in respect of the Notes over their term based on the comparable yield for the Notes and pay tax accordingly, and coupon payments will not be subject to additional tax on receipt.
+- Many Economic and Market Factors Will Impact the Value of the Notes-The value of the Notes will be affected by a number of economic and market factors that interact in complex and unpredictable ways and that may either offset or magnify each other, including: - o the level of the Index, the Index Components and the assets underlying the Index Components; - o the volatility of the Index or any of the Index Components; - o the time to maturity of the Notes; - o the dividend rate on the Index Components and any equity securities held in the portfolios of such Index Components; - o interest and yield rates in the market generally; - o a variety of economic, financial, political, regulatory or judicial events; - o supply and demand for the Notes; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings. - Tax Treatment-As discussed further below under "Tax Considerations" and in the accompanying prospectus supplement, if you are a U.S. individual or taxable entity, you should be required to accrue interest on a current basis in respect of the Notes over their term based on the comparable yield for the Notes and pay tax accordingly, even though you will not receive any payments from us until maturity.
 This comparable yield is determined solely to calculate the amount on which you will be taxed prior to maturity and is neither a prediction nor a guarantee of what the actual yield will be.